nemonik/hands-on-DevOps/readme.md

 ingress.extensions/helloworld-ingress created
 ```

-To monitor porgress enter into the command-line
+To monitor progress enter into the command-line

 ```bash
 kubectl --namespace=helloworld get all